bitcoinprivacy/weenode/README.md

 # weenode
-A wee node for all of us.
+A wee node for all of us (thanks to @shawnyeager for the name!).
 Building the cheapest possible bitcoin fullnode (+lightning and other services) on old Android phones.